Fantasy Premier League 2022/23: Gameweek 30 tips and advice from experts

 Sky Sports continues its weekly column, bringing you essential tips from the best Fantasy Premier League managers in the world.

-FPL experts Andy Park (FPL_Sonaldo) and Prasnal Singh (Pras_FPL) answer the burning questions ahead of Saturday's 11am deadline for Gameweek 30...
+FPL experts Andy Park (FPL_Sonaldo) and Pras (Pras_FPL) answer the burning questions ahead of Saturday's 11am deadline for Gameweek 30...

 Andy Park: Yes.
 There is no need to overthink this decision.
 Ultimately, Haaland is a transfer waiting to happen with two doubles coming up in Gameweeks 34 and 37, so you might as well get him in now before Manchester City play Southampton.
 Haaland's Premier League season speaks for itself and he has shown previously that he can do a lot of damage with limited minutes as well.